kentan-official/kentan/docs/docs/fundamentals/sketch.md

 ### Existing Class Instance

-Maybe you already use model classes that needs one or more parameters to get instantiated.
+Maybe you already use model classes that need one or more parameters to get instantiated.
 Kentan is **not** able to resolve these dependencies automatically.
-In order to create a Sketch you are kindly invited to do the instantiation on you own. :angel:
+In order to create a Sketch, you are kindly invited to do the instantiation on your own. :angel:

 ```ts
 export class Order {